BITSS/ACRE/docs/04-improve.md

 2. Improve documentation by adding extensive comments to the code.
 3. Integrate the documentation with code by adapting the paper into a literate programming environment (e.g., using Jupyter notebooks, RMarkdown, or a Stata Dynamic Doc).
 4. If the code was written using a proprietary statistical software (e.g., Stata or Matlab), re-write it using an open source statistical software (e.g., R, Python, or Julia).
-5. Re re-organize the reproduction package into a set of folders and sub-folders that follow [standardized best practices](https://www.projecttier.org/tier-protocol/specifications/#overview-of-the-documentation), and add a master script that executes all the code in order, with no further modifications.
+5. Re-organize the reproduction package into a set of folders and sub-folders that follow [standardized best practices](https://www.projecttier.org/tier-protocol/specifications/#overview-of-the-documentation), and add a master script that executes all the code in order, with no further modifications.
 [See AEA's reproduction template](https://github.com/AEADataEditor/replication-template).
 6. Set up a computing capsule that executes the entire reproduction in a web browser without needing to install any software.
 For examples, see [Binder](https://mybinder.org/) and [Code Ocean](https://codeocean.com/).